ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 If you specify the clean option all old files are deleated

-Each of these subcommands is runable from prepare-test.sh, for example, you could run, prepare-test.sh make-policy [domain-name] to remake the policy.
+Each of these subcommands is runable from prepare-test.sh, if you include the right arguments.

-After you run "prepare-test.sh all", you can rerun the tests without invoking prepare-test.sh.
-After you run "prepare-test.sh all", you need only run subcommands that cause a change in the files;
+After you run "prepare-test.sh", you can rerun the tests without invoking prepare-test.sh, running only subcommands that cause a change in the files;
 for example, if you change the policy, you need only run "prepare-test.sh make-policy" before running the tests.

 To run the tests

-  ./run-test.she -dn domain-name [-clean 1]
+  ./run-test.she -dn domain-name [-clean 1] -op run
-then

-  ./run-test.sh -op run  [-clean 1] -et [simulated-enclave | sev]

 Additional notes